UPCOMING: Configure Bank Accounts and Suppliers for Canadian ACH Bank Transfer

 Production Input of full record length of 1464 bytes: $$AAPDCPA1464[PROD[NL$$

-Step 2: Assign the Check Verification Configuration to the correct G/L Bank Account
+Step 2: Assign the ACH Bank Configuration to the correct G/L Bank Account

 Navigate to: Company > Find > Chart of Accounts Grid

-Find the Bank Account in the list that you have Configured for the Check Verification export.
+Find the Bank Account in the list that you have Configured for the ACH Bank Transfer export.
 Right-click on the account and choose Modify.

-The Modify Account pop-up will now display a Check Verification dropdown.
+The Modify Account pop-up will now display an ACH Bank Transfer dropdown.
 Click the dropdown and select the correct configuration for the account.
 Click Ok to save the selection.
+Clicking on the Edit button will open the ACH Bank Transfer Configuration pop-up and allow you to edit the underlying configuration.

-Step 3: Add Bank Account Details to Supplier Master Records
+Step 3: Add Bank Transfer Details to Supplier Master Records

 Navigate to: Supplier > Find > Supplier